itspanicky/GumBall-Attack/README.md

 - Gumballs can split into a two smaller gumballs upon collision with a projectile
 - Gumballs can cause lost of life or game over upon collision with avatar
 - Lives can be tracked
-- Level can be tracked
+- Levels can be tracked

 ## Wireframe
 ![alt text](assets/images/Wireframe.png)